jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

 # Wyss Institute Protein Design Workshops
 Welcome to the Wyss Institute protein design workshops covering the basics computational protein design, current workflows and de novo design strategies.
+This is geared towards experimentalists who work in protein engineering who'd like to learn about the newest machine learning driven protein design tools.
+No prior experience needed!

+What take away from this workshop:
+1. Understanding of cutting-edge machine learning models for protein design
+2. Tools for the modern protein design pipeline downloaded
+3. A *de novo* mini-binder protein you designed!

 # Workshop hardware requirements
 Before we can start, these following items are required for running software for this workshop!